sandyc4136/.Net_Framework/Day-3/Day-3.md

 #### Interfaces
 - It is a blueprint of the class.
-- If an interface have only one abstract method that interface is know as Functional Interface
+- If an interface have only one abstract method that interface is known as Functional Interface.
 - Implementing an interface
 - Explicitly implementing an interface
 - Inheritance in interfaces
 - Default interface methods